The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 These are the failure modes that destroy systematization even after you’ve built templates and started tracking.

-The most common failure: spending hours building templates, then reverting to custom work because the template feels “not quite right” in the moment.
+Spending hours building templates, then reverting to custom work because the template feels “not quite right” in the moment.

-Why?
 “The proposal template didn’t fit this client perfectly,” he said.
 “So I started from scratch.”

-One exception became permission.
-After breaking his own system once, he stopped using any of them.
+One exception became permission; after breaking his own system once, he stopped using any of them.

-The remaining 20% gets customized.
-But 80% should be reusable, or the template isn’t saving meaningful time.
+Templates don’t need to be perfect; they need to be 80% complete.
+The remaining 20% gets customized, but 80% should be reusable or the template isn’t saving meaningful time.

 Ask: “If I build this template, what percentage will be reusable across all uses?”

-80%+ reusable? → Build it
+80%+ reusable → Build it

-50-79% reusable? → Narrow the use case
+50–79% reusable → Narrow the use case

-<50% reusable? → Not a template candidate
+< 50% reusable → Not a template candidate

 One agency owner wanted to template “client strategy documents.”
-Too broad.
-Every strategy was different.
+Too broad; every strategy was different.

-Problem 2: Over-systematizing creative work
+2. Problem 2: Over-systematizing creative work instead of systematizing the wrapper

 Not everything should be templated.
 Creative decisions, strategic thinking, and client-specific problem-solving need custom attention.